pyvista/pyvista-tutorial/tutorial/03_figures/README.rst

 Axes and Bounds
 ~~~~~~~~~~~~~~~

-Aexs can be added to the scene with :func:`pyvista.Plotter.show_axes`
+Axes can be added to the scene with :func:`pyvista.Plotter.show_axes`

 .. pyvista-plot::